 This is one of my favorite reasons for experience gifts.
 You are able to spend dedicated one-on-one time with the gift recipient.
 More memories are created around an occasion.

-Think about giving Christmas gifts that are experiences and the impact on your relationships.
+Think about giving Christmas gift experiences and the impact on your relationships.

 Cost of the Best Experience Gifts